AmokSolderer/APC/DOC/PinMameSound_3_7.md

 ### Looping sound series

 The next special sound command of the Jungle Lord is 0x2d.
-This is a looping sound series, which means it starts again with the first tune after the last has been played.
+This is a looping sound series, which means it starts again with the first pitch after the last has been played.
 The corresponding code is:

     else if (Command == 45){                          // sound command 0x2d - multiball start - sound series
-      if (SoundSeries[1] < 31)                        // this sound has 31 tunes
+      if (SoundSeries[1] < 31)                        // this sound has 31 pitches
-        SoundSeries[1]++;                             // every call of this sound proceeds with next tune else
+        SoundSeries[1]++;                             // every call of this sound proceeds with next pitch else
         SoundSeries[1] = 1;                           // start all over again
       char FileName[13] = "0_2d_000.snd";             // generate base filename
-      FileName[7] = 48 + (SoundSeries[1] % 10);       // change the 7th character of filename according to current tune
+      FileName[7] = 48 + (SoundSeries[1] % 10);       // change the 7th character of filename according to current pitch
       FileName[6] = 48 + (SoundSeries[1] % 100) / 10; // the same with the 6th character
       PlaySound(51, (char*) FileName);}               // play the sound

-For this we need an additional variable 'SoundSeries' which stores the number of the tune currently being played.
+For this we need an additional variable 'SoundSeries' which stores the number of the pitch currently being played.
 As Jungle Lord features more than one sound series we need an array here.
 This variable has to be defined as static byte at the beginning of our EX_JungleLord.
-At first it is checked whether the last tune of this series is currently being played.
-If yes then the tune number is set back to one otherwise it is increased by one.
-After that the base filename is generated, the new tune number is written into it and the sound is played.
+At first it is checked whether the last pitch of this series is currently being played.
+If yes then the pitch number is set back to one otherwise it is increased by one.
+After that the base filename is generated, the new pitch number is written into it and the sound is played.

 ### The background sound